Graduate Studies Office organizational chart (pdf) - if you require an alternative format of this document please contact Tasha Glover.

 - If the Faculty Associate Dean, Graduate Studies accepts the Chair/Director’s recommendation, the faculty member may appeal the decision to the Associate Provost, Graduate Studies, whose decision is final; the Associate Provost, Graduate Studies shall provide reasons for his/her decision in writing;

-- If ADDS status is revoked/ the Faculty Associate Dean, Graduate Studies will notify the Graduate Studies Office to update the University list;
+- If ADDS status is revoked/ the Faculty Associate Dean, Graduate Studies will notify Graduate Studies and Postdoctoral Affairs to update the University list;

 - Faculty members whose ADDS status has been revoked have the opportunity to requalify for ADDS status, if they can demonstrate the appropriate competencies required.